-Gradient° offering includes three types of storage that are available within the context of running a job or notebook container.
-Each kind has a different purpose.
+Gradient includes three types of storage that are available within the context of running an Experiment, Job or Notebook.
 The three storage types are Persistent, Artifact, and Workspace storage.

-Artifact storage is collected and made available after the job run in the CLI and web interface.
-You can find the Artifacts in the Paperspace console by going to the Gradient° Job Runner, clicking on the job run, and scrolling to the bottom of the output.
+Artifact storage is collected and made available after the Experiment, Job, or Notebook run in the CLI and web interface.
+You can find the Artifacts in the Gradient console, clicking on the job run, and scrolling to the bottom of the output.
 From there you can download any files that your job has placed in the

 /artifacts directory.
-If you need to get result data from a job run out of Paperspace, use the Artifacts directory.
+If you need to get result data from an Experiment, Job, or Notebook run out of Gradient, use the Artifacts directory.

-The total of Workspace storage and Artifact storage cannot exceed the available storage on the host machine (about 2 Terabytes).
+The total of Artifact storage cannot exceed the available storage on the host machine (about 200 GB).
 If you think you will write enough files to fill this up, be sure to check for errors from the OS.